 Section 3: Department Club Committee.
 In addition to other standing Committees, there shall be a Department Club Committee, to be composed of five members.
-The Department Commander shall be a member of this Committee and the other four members shall be appointed by the Department Commander, subject to confirmation by the Department Executive Committee.
-One member shall be designated to serve for one year, one for two years, one for three years, and one for four years or until removed by the Department Commander, the Department Executive Committee concurring.
-The Department Commander shall each year appoint one member to serve for a term of four years, and the Department shall fill any vacancies on said Club Committee.
-Two members of the Department Club Committee shall be members of Posts which have operated Post Clubs for at least two years previous to their appointment.
+At least one member from each Area in the Department shall be appointed by the Department Commander, subject to confirmation by the Department Executive Committee.
+All members shall serve until removed by the Department Commander, the Department Executive Committee concurring.
+At least two members of the Department Club Committee shall be members of Posts which have operated Post Clubs for at least two years previous to their appointment.
 Not more than one appointed member of the Department Club Committee shall belong to the same Post.
-The Department Adjutant shall be an ex-officio member of the Committee.
+The Department Commander and Department Adjutant shall be ex-officio members of the Committee.
+(Amended 24 June 2018)

 Section 3 a: The Department Club Committee shall act on applications for permits to operate Post Clubs; shall maintain a roster of Posts which are authorized to operate Post Clubs; and shall require annual reports of their operations.
 It shall approve Post Club operations or management contracts before they become effective.
 Club Rules while effective upon adoption by the Post, shall be subject to modifications by the Department Club Committee.